tfowler94/UoM_Project_4/README.md

 ## Overview of Steps Taken
 - Preprocessing the Data
-   - Cleaned the data by dropping any null values and unnecessary columns from the original datasets
+   - Dropped any null values and unnecessary columns from the original datasets
+   - Consolidated the timeframe to have more consistent data by country
    - Using SQL, creating tables for each dataset and joining all tables together to use for modeling

 - Modeling/Optimizing the Data